Program Information

 - Start Dates: August/January

-About the Practical Nursing LPN-RN Educational Progression Degree
+About the LPN to ADN Progression AAS Degree

 Description

-Additional program details: The LPN-RN Educational Progression program is designed for the Licensed Practical Nurse whose goal is a Registered Nurse license.
+Additional program details: The LPN to ADN Progression AAS program is designed for the Licensed Practical Nurse whose goal is a Registered Nurse license.
 This associate degree program grants currently licensed LPNs up to 19 advanced standing nursing credits upon satisfactory completion of a challenge exam.

 Theory and lab courses on campus set the foundation for clinical practice.
 Simulation and guided practice in clinical settings provide application of theory and prepare students for practice as Registered Nurses.